sruthymanohar/Ansible-role-lamp-wordpress/README.md

     host_all: true
 ```

-In vars  we initialize the other variables for the role.
+In vars  we initialize the variables required for the role.
 The variables that we used in this project is pasted below.

 ```sh
 ---